 The presiding judge or jury only awards these punitive damages.
 This means you will not be eligible for them if a civil court doesn’t hear your case.
 These damages are meant to punish the offender for their display of gross negligence.

 However, each of these damages is subject to limitations under the right circumstances.

 Limits Placed on Non-Economic and Punitive Damages

-While there is no cap on economic damages, non-economic damages can be limited when legal action is brought against the Texas government.
-These caps are subject to fluctuate based on the type of claim you are seeking and the level of government you are addressing, with limits differing between city, county, and state entities.
+While there is no cap on economic damages, non-economic damages can be limited when legal action is brought against the state of Texas.
+These caps are subject to fluctuation based on:

 - As per Texas Civil Practice and Remedies Code § 101.023, there is a $250,000 limit in claims against the government for the injuries or death of a single person.
 If the event involves two or more people, the settlement cannot exceed $500,000.